thomasahle/tinyknn/README.md

 ```

 This will return the 10 nearest neighbors for each query, as well as the distances to those neighbors.
+Note that we want a quite low `dims_per_block` compared to other Product Quantization methods, since we only use 4 bits per block.
+This again can be attributed to the SSE instructions only allowing 4 bit table lookups.

 ## Using Inverted File Indexing